lyrium/lyrium/README.md

 I'm a roguelike/lite nerd, speculative fiction writer, and I'm constantly hopping between a half-dozen somewhat completed side projects.

 ## how i work
 I like building, optimizing, and automating things—which means I refer to this [xkcd](https://xkcd.com/1205/) a lot.
 I doodle and write a lot of notes on paper to untangle my brain 🖌 Hopefully, this results in me being more organized.

-An extended analysis of my nuance and errata is in the [how-to-dee repo](https://github.com/lyrium/how-to-dee).
+An extended analysis of my nuance and errata is available at the [how-to-dee](https://github.com/lyrium/how-to-dee) repo.

 ## get in touch
 My personal site is [deemirai.com](deemirai.com) (currently under maintenance).